romariowilliams/weather-app/README.md

 ## Disclaimer
 This project was created using the <a href="https://www.youtube.com/watch?v=204C9yNeOYI">tutorial by Hamza Mizra</a>.    <br/><br/>
 After creating this project, I realized that Hamza also has this project on <href="https://github.com/hamza-mirza/react-weather-app">Github</a><br/><br/>
-As of February 13, 2019, the app has no CSS styling appled.
+As of February 13, 2019, the app has no CSS styling.
 I plan to redesign the app and fix bugs that exist.

 ## Setup